About this Publication

 Living with Addison's disease – an owner's manual for individuals with the condition

-This guide has been co-written by Sarah Baker and Katherine White, members of the UK Addison’s Disease Self-Help Group, in collaboration with endocrinologist, Professor John Wass.
+This guide was written by Sarah Baker with contributions from Katherine White, members of the UK Addison’s Disease Self-Help Group, in collaboration with endocrinologist, Professor John Wass.
 It aims to provide you with sufficient information to allow you to work well with your doctors in fine-tuning steroid replacement therapy and in making informed choices about some of the practicalities of managing the condition.

 The Owner's manual was published in 2000, before the formation of the group’s Clinical Advisory Panel.
 It written by members of the ADSHG with guidance from Prof John Wass and remains a popular introduction to living with Addison’s.